How to Use the Sanitize Value Feature

 Pick the needed POST STATUS.

 The FIELD MAP area contains all the fields from the form.
-Now, we have one Text Field and set it to be connected to the “Post Content” to demonstrate the result of the sanitized value in the post.
+Now, we have one Text Field and connect it to the “Post Content” to demonstrate the result of the sanitized value in the post.
 However, you can choose any desired option.

 To save the changes, hit the “Update” button.

-That’s all about the basic form adjusting.
+That’s all about adjusting the basic form.
 Now, let’s look through all the “Sanitize value” options.

 Adjust the Sanitize Value Options